Chubby Checker

-Chubby Checker (born Ernest Evans; October 3, 1941) is an American rock and roll singer and dancer.
-He is widely known for popularizing many dance styles, including the Twist dance style, with his 1960 hit cover of Hank Ballard & The Midnighters' R&B song "The Twist", and the Pony dance style with the 1961 cover of the song "Pony Time".
-His biggest UK hit, "Let's Twist Again", was released one year later (in 1962); that year, he also popularized the song "Limbo Rock", originally a previous-year instrumental hit by the Champs to which he added lyrics, and its trademark Limbo dance, as well as other dance styles such as The Fly.
-In September 2008, "The Twist" topped Billboard's list of the most popular singles to have appeared in the Hot 100 since its debut in 1960, an honor it maintained for an August 2013 update of the list.
+Ernest Evans (born October 3, 1941), known professionally as Chubby Checker, is an American rock and roll singer and dancer.
+He is known for popularizing many dance styles, including the Twist, with his 1960 hit cover of Hank Ballard & The Midnighters' R&B song "The Twist", and the Pony, with his 1961 cover of the song "Pony Time".
+His biggest UK hit, "Let's Twist Again", was released one year later (in 1962).
+That year, he also popularized the song "Limbo Rock", a previous-year instrumental hit by the Champs to which he added lyrics and its trademark Limbo dance.
+He also introduced other dance styles, such as the Fly.
+In September 2008, "The Twist" topped Billboard's list of the most popular singles to have appeared in the Hot 100 since its debut in 1960, an honor it maintained in an August 2013 update of the list.
+In 2014, Checker was inducted into the National Rhythm & Blues Hall of Fame, and he was selected for induction into the Rock and Roll Hall of Fame in 2025.

 Early life

 Checker was born Ernest Evans in Spring Gully, South Carolina.
 He was raised in the projects of South Philadelphia, where he lived with his parents, Raymond and Eartle Evans, and two brothers.
 By age eleven, Evans formed a street-corner harmony group.
 By the time he entered high school, Ernest had learned to play the piano a little at Settlement Music School.
 He entertained his classmates by performing vocal impressions of popular entertainers of the day, such as Jerry Lee Lewis, Elvis Presley and Fats Domino.
-One of his classmates and friends at South Philadelphia High School was Fabiano Forte, who would become a popular performer of the late 1950s and early 1960s as Fabian.
+One of his classmates and friends at South Philadelphia High School was Fabian Forte, who would become a popular performer of the late 1950s and early 1960s as Fabian.

 After school Evans would entertain customers at his various jobs, including Fresh Farm Poultry in the Italian Market on Ninth Street and at the Produce Market, with songs and jokes.
-It was his boss at the Produce Market, "Tony A.", who gave Evans the nickname "Chubby".
+It was his boss at the Produce Market, Anthony Tambone, who gave Evans the nickname "Chubby".
 The owner of Fresh Farm Poultry, Henry Colt, was so impressed by the boy's performances for the customers that he, along with his colleague and friend Kal Mann, who worked as a songwriter for Cameo-Parkway Records, arranged for young Chubby to do a private recording for American Bandstand host Dick Clark.
-At this recording session Evans got his stage name from Clark's wife, who asked Evans what his name was.
-"Well," he replied, "my friends call me 'Chubby'."
-As he had just completed a Fats Domino impression, she smiled and said, "As in Checker?"
-That little play on words ("chubby" describing a degree of fatness and "checkers" being, like "dominoes," a tabletop game) got an instant laugh, and stuck: from then on, Evans would use the name "Chubby Checker".
+After hearing Chubby's Fats Domino impression, Clark's wife Barbara suggested that Chubby be called "Chubby Checker" in homage to him.